P-singh25/MICB475_24W2_Team_2/Meeting_minutes/Feb 14.md

 1. All the annotations on the figures.
 Do they have to be using R?
 Can we annotate using other methods?
 2. Dendritic Cell 16 rRNA data was used in the paper, but we could not find it?
 3. What can we use to determine metabolic pathways associated with the bacteria we identify?
 How do we determine if the bacteria is pathogenic?
 4. Would we be able to correlate bacteria with disease severity (tumor progression)?
-(I think we neeed to find other datasets...)
+(I think we need to find other datasets...)